Give Today.

 Harvest for Hunger is an annual springtime campaign and collaborative effort of four local food banks across 21 counties to help fight hunger in Northeast Ohio.
 It is coordinated by the Akron-Canton Regional Foodbank, Greater Cleveland Food Bank, Second Harvest Food Bank of the Mahoning Valley and Second Harvest Food Bank of North Central Ohio.

-As we begin the 2024 Harvest for Hunger Campaign, we know our communities continue to face challenges.
-The demand for food assistance is 14% greater than pre-pandemic levels, as many of our neighbors, including working families, are faced with higher food costs and the rise of other basic expenses.
+As we begin the 2025 Harvest for Hunger Campaign, we know our communities continue to face challenges.
+The demand for food assistance is at an all-time high, and many of our neighbors, including working families, are struggling to get adequate nutrition as they cope with increasing costs of living.
 All too often, those served by the Harvest for Hunger campaign must choose between paying for food and paying for utilities such as heat, or getting the medicines they need to stay healthy.

 With your support of the Harvest for Hunger campaign and beyond, we can be here for the long haul.